G4CiO/Mobile-Robot-LAB-1/README.md

 #### 3. Yaw Rate Model
 - **Advantages**
-    - Highest accuracy, especially in trajectory tracking and yaw from sensor IMU.
+    - High accuracy, especially in trajectory tracking and yaw from sensor IMU.
 - **Disadvantages**
     - Requaied sensor IMU.
     - Still have error from wheel odometry.

 #### 4. Single Track Model
 - **Advantages**
-    - Suitable for systems with Basic Model (Bicycle Model)
+    - Suitable for systems with *Basic Model* (Bicycle Model)
 - **Disadvantages**
     - Still has errors, especially in sharp turns.
+    - Still have error from wheel odometry.

 #### 5. Double Track  Model
 - **Advantages**
     - Suitable for systems with Differential Velocity Model that rotation from differential velocity of two rear wheel.
+    - High accuracy
 - **Disadvantages**
-    - Highest error, especially in XY trajectory for model Ackermann steering.
+    - More computationally intensive than the Single Track Model.
+    - Still have error from wheel odometry.

 # LAB 1.2 Path Tracking Controller
 First *Spawn robot* by command from LAB 1.1 then